 Since you can`t sink or slouch on the ground, your body will take its natural position as you rest on the floor.
-Remember, all good things come to those who wait, so stick to it even if it feels uncomfortable at first and trains yourself to sleep on your back which is the best sleeping position for your body.
+Remember, all good things come to those who wait, so stick to it even if it feels uncomfortable at first and train yourself to sleep on your back which is the best sleeping position for your body.

-You can make it easier by placing a pillow or a rolled up towel under your knees and a very soft pillow at the back of your head.
+You can make it easier by placing a pillow or a rolled-up towel under your knees and a very soft pillow at the back of your head.
 This will help reduce the pressure on your lower back and pelvis.

-If you find sleeping on the hard floor impractical due to age, harsh weather or a certain health condition, visit your local store or order a floor pad online instead of a mattress to cushion your body.
+If you find sleeping on the hard floor impractical due to age, harsh weather, or a certain health condition, visit your local store or order a floor pad online instead of a mattress to cushion your body.
 There are a variety of floor pads to choose from including, closed-cell foam pads, air pads, and self-inflating pads.

 Closed-foam pads –just as the name suggests, these are made of dense foam filled with closed-air cells and come folded in a zigzag formation making them easy to move around or store away.

-Air pads-have insulation to increase warmth and are lightweight making them ideal for backpacking.
+Air pads have insulation to increase warmth and are lightweight making them ideal for backpacking.
 Inflating them is easy since all you do is blow in air using your mouth.

 Self–inflating pads –combine both aspects of foam and air insulation.
-Immediately you open the pad`s valve; they automatically fill with air.
+Immediately you open the pad`s valve, they automatically fill with air.
 They are very comfortable to lie on.

 So, go for it!
 Try out this new (or should I say old) way of sleeping and see if it works for you.
 You could end up reaping the benefits recorded up here and say goodbye to back pain and unrest fewer nights of tossing and turning.
-If you require a bit of cushioning, go for the pads suggested above and enjoyed blissful and productive days ahead.
+If you require a bit of cushioning, go for the pads suggested above and enjoy blissful and productive days ahead.